 Review team activities to support useful reports

-Feature availability: You can only add a report server to an on-premises TFS.
+Feature availability: You can only add a report server to an on-premises Azure DevOps Server.
 If you're using Azure DevOps, adding a report server isn't a supported option, instead, you can use PowerBI.

-This is the fourth task in the four-task sequence to add reports to your team project.
-To generate useful reports, team members must perform certain tasks. this article summarizes those tasks.
+Here's the fourth task in the four-task sequence to add reports to your team project.
+To generate useful reports, team members must carry out certain tasks.
+This article summarizes those tasks.

 Now that you've uploaded reports, how do you use them to track progress, gain insight, and improve processes?

-First, make sure your team is performing the activities that create the data that these reports use.
-Your team is probably performing most of these activities already.
+First, make sure your team is carrying out the activities that create the data that these reports use.
+Your team is probably doing most of these activities already.

 Here's a summary of the reports that TFS provides and the team activities that are associated with them.
-Over time, you can use these reports to see trends and identify which practices and processes require more attention to deliver desired results.
+You can use these reports to see trends over time.
+Use them to identify which practices and processes require more attention to deliver the results you want.

 Monitor code quality

 Build reports track the quality of software under development.
-By defining tests to run automatically as part of each build definition and instrumenting tests to gather code coverage data, you can gain insight about the quality of the builds, tests, and code.
+Define tests to run automatically as part of each build definition and instrument tests to gather code coverage data.
+You can gain insight about the quality of the builds, tests, and code.

 Build reports are only applicable for XAML builds, which are deprecated for TFS 2018 and later versions.
 If your build process isn't based on XAML builds, this report and the TFS Warehouse for builds won't yield any meaningful data.